Jersey City, NJ to Santa Clarita, CA Movers (NEW 2026 Costs)

 - Santa Clarita's population is about 22% less than Jersey City.

-- Santa Clarita's public transportation has a score of 5 out of 10 versus Jersey City's lower score of 9.
+- Santa Clarita's public transportation score of 5 out of 10 is lower than Jersey City's score of 9.

 - Santa Clarita is less walkable than Jersey City with a score of 35 out of 100 vs Jersey City's 87 out of 100.

-- Santa Clarita has a bike-friendliness score 33 out of 100, which means it isn't as accessible to and safe for cyclists as Jersey City, which has a score of 64 out of 100.
+- Santa Clarita has a bike-friendliness score of 33 out of 100, which means it isn't as accessible or safe for cyclists as Jersey City, which has a score of 64.

 - Santa Clarita's crime rate is lower than Jersey City with a score of 35.92 compared to Jersey City's 43.21.
 This means that Santa Clarita neighborhoods are safer than 35.92% of all U.S. neighborhoods, and Jersey City neighborhoods are safer than 43.21%.